Email marketing is a huge opportunity for your business. From brand building to nurturing leads to making sales,

 important, and why we’re going to give you five easy tips to help jazz up your

-subject lines and boost your open rates.
+subject lines and boost your open rates, resulting in more conversions.

-subject line contains at least one of these elements
+1. Contain at least one of these elements

 Regardless of your industry or goals for email marketing